-- AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - HAL Health Advisory Level: The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice. - Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking MCL water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - pCi/l picocuries per liter (a measure of radioactivity) - ppm parts per million, or milligrams per liter (mg/l) - ppb parts per billion, or micrograms per liter (ug/l) - ppt parts per trillion, or nanograms per liter - ppq parts per quadrillion, or picograms per liter - Secondary drinking water standards or Secondary Maximum Contaminant Levels for - SMCL contaminants that affect taste, odor, or appearance of the drinking water.
+Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+HA and HAL HA: Health Advisory.
+An estimate of acceptable drinking water levels for a chemical substance based on health effects information.
+HAL: Health Advisory Level is a concentration of a contaminant which, if exceeded, poses a health risk and may

+Term Definition require a system to post a public notice.
+Health Advisories are determined by US EPA. НІ HI: Hazard Index: A Hazard Index is used to assess the potential health impacts associated with mixtures of contaminants.
+Hazard Index guidance for a class of contaminants or mixture of contaminants may be determined by the US EPA or Wisconsin Department of Health Services.
+If a Health Index is exceeded a system may be required to post a public notice.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. pCi/l picocuries per liter (a measure of radioactivity) ppm parts per million, or milligrams per liter (mg/l) ppb parts per billion, or micrograms per liter (ug/l) ppt parts per trillion, or nanograms per liter ppq parts per quadrillion, or picograms per liter PHGS PHGS: Public Health Groundwater Standards are found in NR 140 Groundwater Quality.
+The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice.
+RPHGS RPHGS: Recommended Public Health Groundwater Standards: Groundwater standards proposed by the Wisconsin Department of Health Services.
+The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice.
+SMCL Secondary drinking water standards or Secondary Maximum Contaminant Levels for contaminants that affect taste, odor, or appearance of the drinking water.
 The SMCLs do not represent health standards.